Comprehensive Arrival and Departure Entebbe Airport Information

 What do I need to know about Departure from Entebbe?

 - How early do I have to arrive for my flight?
 It is best to arrive 4 hours early for your flight home for overseas flights.
-There can be long line-ups – three hours is recommended, and we make sure our clients are there in due time.
+There can be long line-ups – three hours is recommended, and we make sure our clients are there on time.
 Security is tight, and you must carry the luggage up a ramp for safety.
 Your luggage is scanned as you enter the departure and check-in ticketing area.
 Extra luggage will incur additional fees – pack wisely.

 - What about Immigration?
 After check-in with your Airline, fill out the Immigration departure form.
 The immigration line may seem long, but it moves quickly since leaving is more straightforward than coming regarding the information required.

-- Will I have to deal with Customs: Most souvenirs are no problem, and since our clients do not return home with hunting trophy times, they have no issues with customs.
+- Will I have to deal with Customs?
+Most souvenirs are no problem, and since our clients do not return home with hunting trophy times, they have no issues with customs.
 Customs scan all outgoing luggage.
 You have no contact with traditions unless they approach you with questions.

 - Are there Duty-Free Shops?
-There are duty-free shops, and you can use your last Uganda shillings while buying a few things such as a book for the plane ride, some souvenirs, or other items found in duty-free shops anywhere in the world.
+There are duty-free shops, and you can use your last Uganda shillings while buying a few things, such as a book for the plane ride, some souvenirs, or other items found in duty-free shops anywhere in the world.

 - What about restaurants or a Business and First-Class Lounge?
-There is a restaurant here, don’t order a drink (triple the price as in town).
+There is a restaurant here; don’t order a drink (triple the price as in town).
 There is

 also a charming Karibuni Lounge for Business and First-Class Travelers, where snacks and beverages are served.
 Bathroom facilities are large and clean, and there are outlets for you to use as you freshen up for your flight home.
 Invitation to the lounges is made by the Airline of your choice, depending on the travel class or your Commercial relationship with it.
 Passengers traveling by economy can use the facility at US$35 for three hours (including drinks and snacks).
-We think that 35USD is well worth it.
+We think that 35 USD is well worth it.
 Karibuni Lounge gives you that extra touch while waiting to board your plane for your flight home.

 The departure areas have been enlarged to allow for Social Distancing and your comfort.
 Toilets are c; lean, and you can freshen up before flying out.

 Many Flights depart during late evening and night hours.
-If you are on a Safari with us, we can arrange a day room where you can rest, freshen up and have dinner before Departure.
+If you are on a Safari with us, we can arrange a day room where you can rest, freshen up, and have dinner before Departure.

-Airport Staff – the Reality for Travelers, Tourists, and Safari-Goers:
+Airport Staff – The Reality for Travelers, Tourists, and Safari-Goers:

 The Uganda you will experience is Welcoming – Friendly, and Hospitable